-The Texas Legislature authorized the Indigency Program to give individuals the opportunity to pay surcharges owed under the Driver Responsibility Program and still maintain their driving privileges.
+The Texas Legislature authorized the Indigency Program to give individuals the opportunity to have surcharges owed waived under the Driver Responsibility Program and maintain their driving privileges.

-Individuals who participate in this program will still owe the full amount of all other applicable fees, including reinstatement fees and service fees.
+Individuals who participate in this program will still owe the full amount of all other applicable fees, including reinstatement fees.

 To apply for indigency, individuals must submit an application and provide supporting documentation.
-An application must be fully completed, signed, and notarized before it can be processed.
+An application must be fully completed, signed before it can be processed.

-You can apply online and download an application at www.txsurchargeonline.com or call 866-223-3583 to have an application mailed.
+You can apply online and download an application at Municipal Services Bureau (MSB) or call 866-223-3583 to have an application mailed.

 Based on the answers that were provided to the questions in the application, some individuals may have to submit any or all the following items: